wurstscript/WurstScript/manual.md

 WurstScript allows you to define your own constructors for each class.
 A constructor is a function to _construct_ a new instance of a class.
-The constructor is called when creating the class via the _new_ keyword and allows operations being done to the classinstance before returning it.
+The constructor is called when creating the class via the _new_ keyword and allows operations being done to the class-instance before returning it.

 	class Pair